wordingone/wordingone.github.io/README.md

 ## Maintenance Notes
 - Keep `.glb` as binary; avoid LFS pointers.
 - Prefer local `./models/...` unless a release URL is intentional and exists.
-- **NEW**: Cinematic focus system uses falling/rising animations (600ms/400ms) for fast interaction
+- **CRITICAL**: Fixed responsive scaling mismatch - background-size changed from `contain` to `100% 100%`
+- **FIXED**: LiDAR hotspots now scale proportionally with background image at all viewport sizes
-- **NEW**: Enhanced color tinting at 30% mix strength for better model visibility
+- **ENHANCED**: Enhanced color tinting at 30% mix strength for better model visibility (ghosting restored)
 - **NEW**: Video overlays animate from LiDAR center with bounce easing for smooth appearance
 - **NEW**: Darker 3D viewport background (#0a0a0a) with professional UI borders